atom-box/RST-vscode/README.md

 An extension to preview restructured text and provide syntax highlighting

-The extension can be activate in two ways
+In Windows VS Code the extension can be activated in two ways

 * Toggle Preview - `ctrl+shift+r`
 * Open Preview to the Side - `ctrl+k r`

+In Linux VS Code the extension can be activated in two ways

+* Toggle Preview - `ctrl+shift+v`
+* Open Preview to the Side - `ctrl+k v`

 Note: Files must be encoded in utf-8 to be correctly parsed